Zistack/Satisfactory-Optimizer/README.md

 ### "node_type": "Node Type" (optional)

 For node extraction recipes, this specifies the node type that the recipe may be used upon.
-This field is mutually exclusive with "well_type" and "inputs".
+This field is mutually exclusive with "well_type".

 ### "well_type": "Well Type" (optional)

 For well extraction recipes, this specifies the well type that the recipe may be used upon.
-This field is mutually exclusive with "node_type" and "inputs".
+This field is mutually exclusive with "node_type".

-### "resource": "Resource" (optional)
+### "resource": "Resource"

-For node and well extraction recipes, this specifies the resource produced by the recipe.
+For well extraction recipes, this specifies the resource produced by the recipe.
-This is only compatible with recipes that specify either the "node_type" or "well_type" fields.
+This is only compatible with recipes that specify the "well_type" fields.
-If left unspecified, the node recipe is assumed not to produce any items.

-### "rate": Real (optional)

-For node extraction recipes, this specifies the production rate of the output resource in items per minute.
+This must be specified for well recipes.

-### "purity_rates": {"Purity": Real}
+### "purity_quantities": {"Purity": Real}

-For well extraction recipes, this specifies the production rates per satellite of the given purity.
+For well extraction recipes, this specifies the production quantity per satellite of the given purity.
+The output rate (in items per second) would be calculated by dividing this quantity by the value of the "time" field.
+This must be specified for well recipes.

 ### "inputs": {"Item": Real, ...} (optional)

 Specifies the inputs of the recipe.
-This field is mutually exclusive with "node_type" and "well_type".

 ### "outputs": {"Item": Real, ...} (optional)

 Specifies the outputs of the recipe.
-If the recipe does not specify a "node_type" or "well_type" field, then this field must be used to specify any outputs.
+For recipes that specify a "well_type" field, this should not include the resource output from the satellite nodes.
-Otherwise, the "resource" and "rate" or "purity_rates" fields must be used.
+For that purpose, the "resource" and "rate" or "purity_quantities" fields must be used.

 ### "time": Real